PalisadoesFoundation/pattoo/docs/configuration.rst

    * -
      - ``ingester_interval``
      - The interval between checking for new agent files in the cache directory.
 Only valid if using the ``pattoo_ingesterd`` daemon.
+   * -
+     - ``batch_size``
+     - The number of files to read per processing batch until all files are processed.
    * - ``db``
      -
      -